List of local governments in Malaysia

 Local government in Malaysia, according to Local Government Act 1971 of Malaysia, means city councils, municipal councils and district councils.

 City council

-Local governments administrating a city are normally called City Council (Majlis Bandaraya).
+Local governments administering a city are normally called City Council (Majlis Bandaraya).
 However, there are local authorities which are called City Hall (Dewan Bandaraya).
 The usage of the term "city hall" is a possible misnomer since a city hall normally refers to the building which houses a city council instead of the local council itself.

-Pasir Gudang City Council, having received city status on 22 November 2020, is the newest City Council formed in Malaysia following Kuantan Municipal Council which received city status on 21 February 2021.
+Kuantan City Council, having received city status on 21 February 2021, is the newest City Council formed in Malaysia following Klang City Council which received city status on 5 February 2024.

 Municipal council

-Local governments administrating a municipality are called Municipal Council (Majlis Perbandaran).
+Local governments administering a municipality are called Municipal Council (Majlis Perbandaran).

-Hulu Selangor in Selangor is the latest local government area to receive Municipal status, having done so on 21 October 2021.
+Penampang in Sabah is the latest local government area to receive Municipal status, having done so 1 April 2024.

 District council

-Local governments administrating a normal district are called District Council (Majlis Daerah).
+Local governments administering a normal district are called District Council (Majlis Daerah).

-Special or modified local government
+Statutory bodies

-The following bodies are classified as special or modified local government.
+The following bodies are classified as statutory bodies.